jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/faq.rst

 What methods are available on a client?
 ---------------------------------------

-The AWS SDK for PHP utilizes service descriptions and dynamic `magic __call() methods <http://www.php.net/manual/en/language.oop5.overloading.php#object.call>`_ to execute API operations.
+The |sdk-php| utilizes service descriptions and dynamic `magic __call() methods <http://www.php.net/manual/en/language.oop5.overloading.php#object.call>`_ to execute API operations.
 You can find a full list of methods available for a web service client in the `API documentation <http://docs.aws.amazon.com/aws-sdk-php/v3/api/index.html>`_